XYZboom/konst-names/README.md

 **Generate Compile-Time Constant Names for Kotlin Declarations**.

+**THIS IS A TOY PROJECT NOW, DO NOT USE THIS IN PRODUCTION LEVEL PROJECT!**

 ## Key Features

 ✨ **Zero Runtime Overhead** Generates constants at compile time via compiler plugin, eliminating reflection.